 But Linux is different from them.
 Different parts of Linux are developed by different organizations.

 Different parts include the kernel, shell utilities, X server, system environment, graphical programs, etc. If you want you can access the codes of all these parts and assemble them yourself.
-But it’s not an easy task seeking a lot of time and all the parts has to be assembled correctly in order to work properly.
+But it’s not an easy task seeking a lot of time and all the parts have to be assembled correctly in order to work properly.

 From here on distribution (also called as distros) comes into the picture.
 They assemble all these parts for us and give us a compiled operating system of Linux to install and use.